Skip to main content

 Identify the user

-async function getIdentity() {
+function getIdentity() {

-if (!im) return { odid: 'local-dev', displayName: 'You (dev mode)' };
+if (!sdk?.identity) return { odid: "local-dev", displayName: "You (dev mode)" };

 }

-const user = await getIdentity();
+const user = getIdentity();

 console.log(`Hello, ${user.displayName}`);